 Your intuition often shows up as a subtle or strong body signal.
 God designed our body as a powerful intuitive messenger, sending visceral reactions that occur before we even have a chance to think (or overthink).
 A funny tingle, a quirky knot, an eery feeling, goosebumps, cramps, nausea, sweaty palms, a tight chest, and other physical sensations speak to teach us, warn us, and reassure us in different situations.

 Science associates these feelings with a “second brain” housed in the intestines, called the enteric nervous system.
 This “intuitive brain” is a network of neurons that process information almost instantaneously.
 This is why we call our intuition “gut.”

 Ask for Inner Guidance

 Do you ever pray?
 The Bible teaches us the importance of asking, seeking, and knocking.
-Sometimes getting inner guidance is just a matter of asking for it.
+Our humanity tempts us to overthink, when sometimes getting inner guidance is just a matter of asking for it.